-So give your Hero a task, perhaps near the end of your story’s second act, and give them something important to learn through the challenge.
+So give your Hero a task, perhaps in your story’s second act, and give them something important to learn through the challenge.

 If you’re familiar with the Twelve Steps of the Hero’s Journey, then you know the importance of the Resurrection step.
 In order for a Hero to truly achieve greatness, they must face death in a deep and meaningful way, suffer a temporary death (physical, emotional, or spiritual), and then rise again, thanks to their ingenuity, strength, purity, cleverness, kindness, or faith.

-But in order to make the Resurrection work, there must be death.
-And the death must feel permanent.
+But in order to make the Resurrection work, there must be death, often at the hands of your story’s devil figure.
+And the key is that this death must feel permanent to the reader.

 That’s why your Hero’s Journey needs an “All Hope is Lost” scene.